kyldvs/macs/README.md

 - Wunderlist
   - Clean, simple todo list

+## Apps that you may like to install

+- Letterspace

 ## Pro Tips

 ### Remap `cmd` + `q` in apps you don't want to accidently quit